ORNL/ncio/Contributing.md

 ## Terminology
 - `upstream`: the project remote repo  https://github.com/ORNL/ncio
 - `origin`: a fork remote repo _e.g._  https://github.com/williamfgc/ncio
 - `Pull Request (PR)`: a request to merge from one branch onto another using GitHub.
-The most common case is from a remote branch in `origin` onto `upstream` `master` branch.
+The most common case is from a remote branch in `origin` onto `upstream` `main` branch.

 For those new to `git`, we recommend reading about git concepts such as `branch`, `commmit`, `merge`, `rebase` at https://git-scm.com/.

 ## Workflow
-**ncio** uses a GitHub fork-and-branch pull request (PR) workflow for contributions on the master branch.
-While each individual developer has their own copy of the repo to work in, changes are then submitted to the main `upstream` `master` branch repository via pull-requests made with branches from your fork.
+**ncio** uses a GitHub fork-and-branch pull request (PR) workflow for contributions on the main branch.
+While each individual developer has their own copy of the repo to work in, changes are then submitted to the main `upstream` `main` branch repository via pull-requests made with branches from your fork.
 Ideally, each PR branch would cover a specific topic with few commits.
 A maximum of 5 commits per PR branch is a good rule of thumb, but it's at the reviewers discretion.

 ## Setup
 To setup your local repository for development (requires a GitHub account):